stevengeeky/app-copy/README.md

 # app-copy

-An app for brain-life to simply copy a precomputed output dataset to the current directory.
+An app for Brain Life to simply copy a precomputed output dataset to the current directory.